 N (Number of Axles) = 3

-Ok with that info let’s break down the equation.
+Ok, with that information, let’s break down the equation.
 I’ll do my best to simplify it.

 (L*N) 27.5×3 = 82.5